Slips, Trips and Falls Claims

 Few people get through life without experiencing a slip, a trip or a fall of some description – whether caused by a slippery floor, an unseen obstruction or an uneven walkway.

 While many escape with just embarrassment, sadly every year thousands of people across the UK are less fortunate and suffer personal injuries, some serious, in a slip, trip or fall.

-If you or a family member have been hurt in a slip, trip or fall caused, for example, by a badly maintained footpath or a spillage – whether in or out of work, perhaps in a shop or even on holiday - then you may be able to make a personal injury compensation claim.
+If you or a family member have been hurt due to falling over in a shop or another establishment or you have been injured in a slip, trip or fall caused, for example, by a badly maintained footpath or a spillage – whether in or out of work or on holiday – then you may be able to make an accident claim.

 Slips usually occur when your shoe or foot loses contact with the floor, perhaps due to a wet or greasy surface, or a loose rug or mat.